Chinese influences on Islamic pottery

 Chinese influences on Islamic pottery cover a period starting from at least the 8th century CE to the 19th century.
-This influence of Chinese ceramics has to be viewed in the broader context of the considerable importance of Chinese culture on Islamic arts in general.
+The influence of Chinese ceramics on Islamic pottery has to be viewed in the broader context of the considerable importance of Chinese culture on Islamic arts in general.

 Earliest exchanges

 Pre-Islamic contacts with Central Asia

 Despite the distances involved, there is evidence of some contact between eastern and southwestern Asia from antiquity.
 Some very early Western influence on Chinese pottery seems to appear from the 3rd–4th century BCE.
 An Eastern Zhou red earthenware bowl, decorated with slip and inlaid with glass paste, and now in the British Museum, is thought to have imitated metallic vessels, possibly of foreign origin.
 Foreign influence especially is thought to have encouraged the Eastern Zhou interest in glass decorations.

 Contacts between China and Central Asia were formally opened from the 2nd to 1st century BCE through the Silk Road.
 In the following centuries, a great cultural influx benefited China, embodied by the appearance in China of foreign art, new ideas and religions (especially Buddhism), and new lifestyles.
 Artistic influences combined a multiplicity of cultures which had intermixed along the Silk Road, especially Hellenistic, Egyptian, Indian and Central Asian cultures, displaying a strong cosmopolitanism.

 Such mixed influences are especially visible in the earthenwares of Northern China in the 6th century, such as those of the Northern Qi (550–577) or the Northern Zhou (557–581).
 In that period, high quality high-fired earthenware starts to appear, called the "jeweled type", which incorporates lotuses from Buddhist art, as well as elements of Sasanian designs such as pearl roundels, lion masks or musicians and dancers.
 The best of these ceramics use bluish green, yellow or olive glazes.